funcompbio/practical4/practical4.md

 It may happen that you have two Python installations, one corresponding to version 2.x and another to version 3.x.
-In that situation the previous command by say that your Python version is 2.x and to access the version 3 you need to call the executable `python3`.
+In that situation the previous command may say that your Python version is 2.x and to access the version 3 you need to call the executable `python3`.
 Try then for instance:

 ```